openservicebrokerapi/osb-checker/README.md

 Follow the below instructions to run tests against your own OSBAPI compatible server.

-1. Modify test configurations.
+1. Set test configurations.
 By default, test parameters are loaded from the `test\config_mock.json` file so that you can run tests directly against the mock server.
-For your own environment, you should create a new config file based on `test\config_mock.json` and fill in your OSB endpoint info:
+For your own environment, your configurations should follow the format of `test\config_mock.json` and set the environment variable `OSB_CHECKER_CONFIG_FILE` with your configurations file path.

 ```json
 "url": "<your OSB endpoint>",